cakephp/docs/en/development/sessions.rst

 * ``database`` - Use the built-in database sessions.
 See below for more information.
 * ``cache`` - Use the built-in cache sessions.
 See below for more information.

+The accepted values are:

+* - defaults: either 'php', 'database', 'cache' or 'cake' as explained above.
+* - handler: An array containing the handler configuration
+* - ini: A list of php.ini directives to set before the session starts.
+* - timeout: The time in minutes the session should stay active

 Session Handlers
 ----------------